opendatahub-io/opendatahub-community/sig-platform/README.md

 # ODH Platform Special Interest Group

-SIG Platform covers odh operator, core components, ecosystem integration, authetication, and monitoring
+SIG Platform covers the ODH operator, odh-core components, ecosystem integration, authentication, and monitoring.

 The [charter](./charter.md) defines the scope and governance of the Platform Special Interest Group.